Accord-Project/aec3po/README.md

   -	Classes: _CheckMethod_, _BooleanCheckMethod_, _ComponentCheckMethod_, _SHACLCheckMethod_, _CompositeCheckMethod_, _FuncionCheckMethod_, etc.
   -	Properties: _hasUnit_, _hasTarget_, _operationalizes_, _operationalizedBy_, _etc_.

-6. **Module 6: FeatureOfInterest**: This module describes objects whose conformance against checks is verified, and those aspects of a feature of interest that are intrinsic to and cannot exist without the feature of interest, that must be checked for conformance.
+6. **Module 6: FeatureOfInterest**: This module describes objects whose compliance against checks is verified, and those aspects of a feature of interest that are intrinsic to and cannot exist without the feature of interest, that must be checked for compliance.
   - Classes: _FeatureOfInterest_, _Property_, _PropertyKind_, _QuantityKind_
   -	Properties: _hasProperty_, _hasQuantityKind_, _hasPropertyKind_, _hasDesign_, _hasContext_, _etc_.

-7. **CheckingAct**: This AEC3PO module describes the act of checking some entities for something and generating a conformance report.
+7. **CheckingAct**: This AEC3PO module describes the act of checking some entities for something and generating a compliance verification report.
     - Classes: _CheckingAct_, _ProcessVerifier_, _etc_.
     - Properties: _usedMethod_, _madeBy_, _hasReport_, _checks_, _etc_.

-8. **Compliance Verification Report (ConformanceReport)**: This AEC3PO module describes results of some `aec3po:ProcesVerifier` checking some entity via a `aec3po:CheckingAct`.
+8. **Compliance Verification Report (ComplianceReport)**: This AEC3PO module describes results of some `aec3po:ProcesVerifier` checking some entity via a `aec3po:CheckingAct`.
 Entities may be validated or repudiated.
-    - Classes: _ConformanceReport_, _result_, _ValidationResult_,_Severity_, _etc_.
+    - Classes: _ComplianceReport_, _result_, _ValidationResult_,_Severity_, _etc_.
     - Properties: _conforms_, _focus_, _resultMessage_, _resultSeverity_,_etc._

 9. **Design**: This AEC3PO module describes descriptions of some design of features of interest, in terms of structure, geometry, and function.